hodyroff/scs-training/cluster-stacks.md

 - The clusterstack from example installs cilium CNI in the cluster

+### Assignments

+1. Create a management cluster, install needed infrastructure and create a workload cluster using cluster stack version 1.30 for the proper provider
+2. Verify workload cluster properly running
+3. Deploy a registry service (Harbor) from [Registry training](/registry.md#6-quickstart-guide)

 ## 7. Configuration and Customization

 - Clusterstacks can be configured with env variables,